-With 61 million Americans having some kind of disability, you should prepare to deal with people with disabilities at some point.
+With 61 million Americans having some form of disability, you should prepare to deal with people with disabilities at some point.
 People that live with disabilities tend to have unique needs.
 You may have a duty to address some of those needs as a rental property owner.
 So, knowing what to do will help you determine whether you are in a position to deliver that on your own.

 What Is Reasonable Accommodation?

-Reasonable accommodation refers to modifications that you or another party makes to your investment property’s associated rules, policies, and services.
+Reasonable accommodation refers to modifications that you or another party makes to your Salt Lake investment property’s associated rules, policies, and services.
 These changes should accommodate the needs of a disabled person or someone who has specific religious beliefs.

 However, the modifications that you make should not jeopardize anyone’s safety or cause undue hardship to you or others.

-Tips on Dealing with Reasonable Accommodation Issues as a Landlord/Landlady
+Tips on Dealing with Reasonable Accommodation

 You need to be aware of the legal regulations in place that concern people with disabilities that want to rent your investment property.
-Below are some tips that will guide you concerning this issue:
+Below are some tips that will guide you concerning this issue.

 Just because someone says they are disabled doesn’t mean that they are.
 On the other hand, just because someone does not look disabled doesn’t mean that they are not.
 It is in your best interest to have a basic understanding of what should qualify as a disability to property owners.

-For starters, if someone has a record of disability, then they qualify for reasonable accommodation.
+For starters, if someone has a record of disability, then they can qualify for reasonable accommodation.
 These may include people who need are visually impaired, deaf, or have physical disabilities of some kind.